ademi47/Thiek/README.md

-# Thiekshana Soysa - Portfolio Website
+# Portfolio Website of Thiek

 A modern, responsive portfolio website showcasing professional experience, projects, and skills.